 If you have a desk in your kitchen, using something that will organize your kids papers will help you manage them better.
 Below are some I found on Amazon (affiliate).

-Not only do you have to organize the papers at home, but you need to instill good habits with your elementary school kids now while they are still learning how to manage their time and stuff.
+Not only do you have to organize the papers at home, but you need to instill good habits in your elementary school kids while they are still learning how to manage their time and stuff.
 Below, other Professional Organizers and I are sharing our favorite tips for organizing elementary school students.

 Organize Elementary School Student Tips from Professional Organizers